 But why is this?

-Counselors and other mental health experts agree that there are a number of risk factors present when living in poverty that contribute to a decline in mental health.
+Counselors and other mental health experts agree that there are a number of risk factors present when living in poverty that contributes to a decline in mental health.

 What is unclear to scientists, however, is whether poverty is caused by mental illness or vice versa.

 “There is no easy answer,” psychologist Crick Lund of the University of Cape Town writes.
 “Mental illness is never caused by just one thing.
-Poverty can be one factor that interacts with genetics, adverse life events or substance abuse.”1
+Poverty can be one factor that interacts with genetics, adverse life events, or substance abuse.”

-Scientists can’t experimentally plunge people into poverty to examine their mental health, but there are numerous studies that indicate that job loss and economic strain show a rise in rates of depression.1
+Scientists can’t experimentally plunge people into poverty to examine their mental health, but there are numerous studies that indicate that job loss and economic strain show a rise in rates of depression.

 How Counselors Can Help Break the Cycle of Poverty and Mental Illness